My husband and son got into shooting model rockets last year, when my son was just 3. They’re totally into anything about space.

 The session I’m sharing here was shot this summer, on my husband’s birthday weekend.
 His dad had come to celebrate with us, so we all went out to shoot rockets.
 I love photographing this, and it was even more special with the three generations of guys in the photos, and the sweet affection my son has for his GrandDude.

-Guest post writing and images are from photographer, Katie Jett Walls of Red Turtle Photography.
+Writing and photography contributed by Katie Jett Walls of Red Turtle Photography.

 Katie Jett Walls is a family documentary photographer located in Washington DC.
 She first picked up her grandfather’s 25-year-old film camera in 2004 and has since been addicted to photography.
 She embraces life as it is and is amazed that this is her full time profession.
 In the last 10 years, she has gotten married, had a baby, purchased a home and built a business that unleashes her inner artist.
 On the cusp of turning 40 next year, she can’t wait to see where her life and art will take her in the decade to come.
 Website // Instagram // Facebook